Kkkermit/Testify/README.md

    **Update Packages** - <br>
    To update all your dependencies, you can run the command `npm run update-packages`, this cycles through the dependencies and updates one's which are out of date.

+   **update-ytdl-core** - <br>
+   To update the version of the `ytdl-core` package, you can run the command `npm run update-ytdl-core`, this updates the package to the most recent version to ensure the music system works.

+   **setup-env:prod** - <br>
+   To run the setup of the `.env` file you can run the command `npm run setup-env:prod`, this generates a script in the console that generates a `.env` file and where you fill out the fields with whats required for the `.env` file and it writes it in the file.

+   **setup-env:dev** - <br>
+   To run the setup of the `.env.development` file you can run the command `npm run setup-env:dev`, this generates a script in the console that generates a `.env.development` file and where you fill out the fields with whats required for the `.env.development` file and it writes it in the file.

 ## Setting-up-audit-logs